EXCLUSIVE-Chanel, Revlon, L'Oreal pivoting away from talc in some products

 Other personal care companies have also stopped selling talc powder.
 Germany's Beiersdorf BEIG.DE said it switched to corn starch in its Nivea baby powder in 2018.
 Bausch Health BHC.TO changed the formula of its Shower to Shower powder in 2018 "to keep the product in line with market trends and customer preferences," and not because of safety concerns, a spokeswoman said.

-Bausch, which last sold talc powder in February 2019, has been named in 165 lawsuits; 12 are pending, securities filings show.
+Bausch, which last sold talc powder in February 2019, has been named in 165 lawsuits; 12 are pending, though Bausch is indemnified by J&J, the brand's prior owner, for any liability, securities filings show.

 Avon, which declined to comment, said in a securities filing that 128 lawsuits were pending against it over talc products.